agoose77/derpy/README.md

 * `optional(P)` functional name for `~P` (optional)
 * `ter(c)` returns parser to match a token with the first attribute string equal to c.
 * `to_text(P, max_depth=None)` returns text representation of parser.
 Optionally limited to depth N

+## Python Grammar Parsing
+A Python parser example can be found in the python module.
+It may not entirely be correct; small errors in the grammar may exist due to a hasty translation from the Python 3 official grammar.
+Most of the lines of code are devoted to outputting a useful AST (but for around 1200 loc, it's still quite compact).
+A custom `ast` module is defined to allow a similar API to the built-in ast module (In fact, the ast output was tested using an existing ast to code utility, simply replacing the import).